Keep dust bunnies out of your house

 Grooming your cat in a comfortable position

 Most people put their cat in their lap to groom the animal.
-Did you however know that it is much easier to have your cat at your level when taking care of its coat?
-Ideally, you should make your cat lay down on a table so he/she feels high up and safe.
+Did you however know that it is much easier to have your cat at your level when taking care of their coat?
+Ideally, you should make your cat lay down on a table, so they feel high up and safe.
 If your cat isn’t into grooming, it would be best to wait until your pet is a little sleepy.
-An non-skid mat can help prevent your cat from sliding off.
+A non-skid mat can help prevent your cat from sliding off.
 Make sure to have your Catit Grooming Kit ready when you put your cat on the table.
 Never force a cat in a certain position.
 If your cat is more comfortable with being groomed while sitting in your lap, don’t hesitate to do so!

 A few other tips to make the process a little smoother